suphafang/pre-programming-mail/README.md

 Pre-programming 2564 Mail version 1.1

 What's New
-- Update some words in email templates.
+- Update some words in email template.

 What's Pre-programming 2564 Mail.